devFNL/devFNL/README.md

 # Hello there! :wave:

-I'm a Graphic Designer from Argentina, currently on my journey to become a Full Stack Developer.
-My actual knowledge includes Java, Spring, Hibernate, MySQL, HTML, CSS, JavaScript and React.
-Currently, I'm diving deeper into TypeScript. </br>
+I'm a Graphic Designer from Argentina who has recently completed my studies to become into a Full Stack Developer.
+My stack includes Java, Spring, Hibernate, MySQL, HTML, CSS, JavaScript and React.
+Currently i'm studying Typescript. </br>

-I'm excited to apply my skills to real-world challenges and embark on a fulfilling career, creating meaningful projects and keep growing in the world of development! 🚀
+I'm excited to apply my skills to real-world challenges, creating meaningful projects and keep growing in the world of development! 🚀

 :envelope: fedelindberg@gmail.com